How To Get Your Money’s Worth From Workshop Training

-This October 18th and 19th (Wednesday and Thursday), I’m holding a public speaking workshop and I would love for you to roll up your sleeves, get fully immersed and dig into the work of becoming a better presenter.
+I hold a public speaking workshops for organizations and I would love for you and your team to roll up your sleeves, get fully immersed and dig into the work of becoming a better presenter.

 After our working together you will leave a more confident and engaging speaker.

 It will be a workshop, not a lecture.
-It will be a comfortable space with only 12 spots open to learn and practice.
+It will be a comfortable space to learn and practice.
 Your adult learning brain will receive the nurturing it needs.
 You’ll have lots of breaks so you can mull over and embed new learning concepts…concepts that may be new and challenging but with your growth mindset hat on, you will come out the other side to tell your stories with ease.

 You will get your money’s worth.